denevell/Natch-Android/README.md

 ### Stories (Numbers relate to classes names in the uiTests dir)

-1. I should see some threads in the app
+1. I should see some threads along with content of first post in the app
-3. I should be able to add a new thread (subject only atm)
+3. I should be able to add a new thread and first post in thread
 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created
 6. I should load the posts in a thread after it's clicked on, and add a post